yaozd/com.yzd.jutils/com.yzd.jutils/src/main/java/com/yzd/jutils/nginxExt/nginx优化/READEM-Linux-内核优化.md

 #The default setting in bytes of the socket receive buffer
 net.core.rmem_default = 6291456
 #The default setting in bytes of the socket send buffer
+#The default setting in bytes of the socket send buffer
 net.core.wmem_default = 6291456
 #The maximum socket receive buffer size which may be set by using the SO_RCVBUF socket option
 net.core.rmem_max = 12582912